piyook/mock-api-framework-template/README.md

 - Perform CRUD operations on the local database via a REST endpoint
 - Mock API error codes/messages for testing frontend error handling logic
 - Log and store API requests in JSON format and display information on the localhost:8000/logs route

+The project has a local MCP server (experimental) to connect to LLM Agents (such as Claude Desktop, Cursor etc.,) that use the MCP protocol.
+This allows the Local Mock API server to be managed using an LLM for easier interactions during development.

 ## Set-up